You might be due a student loan overpayment refund.

 - How long does student loan refund take?

-If you’re still studying, don’t fret just yet.
-You’re likely not paying back student loan, unless this isn’t your first degree.
+If you're still studying, don't fret just yet.
+You're likely not paying back student loan, unless this isn't your first degree.
+If you're wondering about student loans in more detail, check out SLC disbursements explained.

 You'll only start repaying your student loan once you're in employment and earning over the threshold for your repayment plan.
 Not sure what plan you're on?
 Check out our guide to student loan plans to figure out which plan you're on.